How to Calculate Tax Liability When Selling Your Investment Property

 Step 3: Calculate Taxable Gain

-The taxable gain represents the realized return or profit from the sale of an asset.
+The taxable gain represents the profit from the sale of an asset.
 It is derived by subtracting the original tax basis (pre-depreciation) from the net sales proceeds.
-Tax authorities such as the IRS and Franchise Tax Board utilize the taxable gain figure to determine the capital gains tax.
-To calculate the taxable gain, subtract the original tax basis from the net sale proceeds.
+Tax authorities like the IRS and Franchise Tax Board utilize the taxable gain figure to determine the capital gains tax.

-Continuing with the previous example, assuming your original tax basis is $1,050,000 and the net proceeds from the property sale amount to $3,250,000, the taxable gain would be $2,200,000.
 The second part of the tax liability is calculated based on the amount of accumulated depreciation taken throughout the ownership period, referred to as accumulated depreciation.
-In the given scenario, this amount is $750,000.
+In this example, the accumulated depreciation is $750,000.

 Step 4: Determine Your Filing Status